 Celf: National Art Gallery for Wales, commission

 Happy New Year, everyone.
 I hope that you all had a good rest and a holiday!
-This time of year is tough – I am so glad to be working on the commission for CELF: National Art Gallery for Wales at the moment!
+This time of year is tough – I am so glad to be working on the commission for CELF: National Art Gallery for Wales!
+There are many satellite galleries throughout Wales, and my painting will become part of the collection held at Newport Museum and Art Gallery.

-I've been working on and off since November, I say that of course because Christmas and New Year got in the way – I did down tools at Christmas and did get to spend quality time with the family.
-The call-out was back in October, and asked for potential artists to apply with a proposal – to create an artwork inspired by an image in the online collection 'Celf ar y Cyd'.
+I've been working on and off since November, I say that of course because Christmas and New Year got in the way.
+The call-out was back in October, and asked for artists to create an artwork inspired by an image in the online collection 'Celf ar y Cyd'.

 The image I chose is by David Hurn, founder of the world-famous Documentary Photography course at Newport Art College in 1973 .